 What shape did Columbus think the Earth was?

-What shape did medieval people think the Earth was?

-Who first discovered that the world was round?

-Why do bees buzz?

-What has the largest brain in comparison to its size?

-How much of our brains do we use?

-What colour is your brain?

-What effect does alcohol have on brain cells?

-What do dolphins drink?

-What was James Bond's favourite drink?

-What shouldn't you drink if you're dehydrated?

-What contains the most caffeine: a cup of tea or a cup of

-coffee?

-Why was the dishwasher invented?

-What kind of fruit are Jaffa Cakes made from?

-What do digestive biscuits do?

-How was Teflon discovered?

-Which organisation invented Quaker Oats?

-What shouldn't you do twenty minutes after eating?

-How does television damage your health?

-What do newborn babies like best?

-How much sleep should you have every night?

-What will be the biggest killer in the world by 2030?

-What illness do British doctors treat most often?

-Is the answer to depression just to 'walk it off'?

-Which country has the world's highest suicide rate?

-Which uses more muscles, smiling or frowning?

-Was Hitler a vegetarian?

-Which nation invented the concentration camp?
+239 What shape did medieval people think the Earth was?
+240 Who first discovered that the world was round?
+242 Why do bees buzz?
+243 What has the largest brain in comparison to its size?
+244 How much of our brains do we use?
+246 What colour is your brain?
+247 What effect does alcohol have on brain cells?
+249 What do dolphins drink?
+250 What was James Bond's favourite drink?
+251 What shouldn't you drink if you're dehydrated?
+252 What contains the most caffeine: tea or coffee?
+254 Why was the dishwasher invented?
+254 What kind of fruit are Jaffa Cakes made from?
+256 What do digestive biscuits do?
+257 How was Teflon discovered?
+259 Which organisation invented Quaker Oats?
+260 What shouldn't you do twenty minutes after eating?
+261 How does television damage your health?
+262 What do newborn babies like best?
+263 How much sleep should you have every night?
+265 What will be the biggest killer in the world by 2030?
+266 What illness do British doctors treat most often?
+268 Is the answer to depression just to 'walk it off'?
+269 Which country has the world's highest suicide rate?
+270 Which uses more muscles, smiling or frowning?
+272 Was Hitler a vegetarian?
+273 Which nation invented the concentration camp?
+274 In what year did World War II end?
+275 Who was the most dangerous American in history?
+277 What valuable commodity allows the US to seize foreign territory legally?
+278 Which aeroplane won the Battle of Britain?
+279 When did the last survivor of the Crimean War die?
+281